Smohalla and His Cult

 Oregon agent made a statement concerning the sect which

-constitutes a brief and clear definition of the central thought
+constitutes a brief and clear definition of the central

 of the Smohalla religion.
 He wrote: